letitiayhho/talker_change_data_processing/README.md

 **Download raw data from lab server**

 For this you will need a CNET log in with access to the server.
 Check the APEX lab wiki to see how to get access approval.
+To download the eeg data and stimuli files use the following code to run the bash scripts.

 ```
 ./scripts/download-eeg-data